-Abdulgazizova Aruzhan Dauletkyzy
+Abdulgazizova Aruzhan

-First-year Student of L.N.Gumilyov Eurasian National University, Nur-Sultan, Kazakhstan Research supervisor - Zh.Kulakhmetova
+Student of L.N.Gumilyov Eurasian National University, Nur-Sultan, Kazakhstan Supervisor - Zh.Kulakhmetova

 Society cannot live without using languages which is the most important aspect of human communication.
 There is no profession in society where the language is not used to express our thoughts, feelings and desires, to achieve mutual understanding between individuals.
 Language penetrates into the social experience of the mankind, develops with it and with human society, and is also assimilated by each person only through communication with other people [1].